 “The night of the walking cats was basically just a night when cats did really creepy things,” said Franklin.
 “Of course, most people these days don’t believe in the night of the walking cats.”
 When reporters asked Franklin what she thought, she replied, “Who knows?
 Cats are creepy, right?”

 Jamie Blackhawk, an animal behavior expert, assures residents that there’s nothing to worry about.
 “This night of the walking cats business is just a bunch of garbage,” she said.
 “Anyone who owns a cat knows that they are always creeping around and moaning.
 There’s nothing unusual about that.”

 But others across the Big Country aren’t so sure.
-Mark Nutters of Cisco is taking his family to stay with their grandparents in Oklahoma for the rest of the week.
+Mark Nutters of Clyde is taking his family to stay with their grandparents in Oklahoma for the rest of the week.
 “There’s another big storm coming, and it’s supposed to thunder,” said Nutters.
 “Who wants to be around when all these demon cats are lurking around?
 My neighbor has lots of cats, and they’re creepy even when it’s sunny.
 We’re getting out of here.”